klojang4j/klojang-templates/README.md

 ## Conclusion

 That's it, really.
-The next paragraph will only be of interest to you if your goal is to write templates that are well-formed, valid and pleasing to the eye even in their raw, unprocessed state.
+The next paragraphs will only be of interest to you if your goal is to write templates that are well-formed, valid and pleasing to the eye even in their raw, unprocessed state.